org-formation/org-formation-cli/README.md

 </summary>
 &nbsp;

 If you remove an account from the organization it will not be deleted.
-Deleting accounts using api calls is not supported by AWS.
+Deleting accounts using API calls is not supported by AWS.

-After running `update` the account that is removed from the organization will be not be able to be part of organization bindings.
+After running `update` the account that is removed from the organization will not be able to be part of organization bindings.

 ```
 \> org-formation update ./examples/organization.yml --profile org-formation